Hey, fellow pet lovers!!

 Now that we have pretty much sorted our base out it is time to move onto our scratching post.
 What we want to do is start at the base of your post and move up from there, as we want to continue the sisal rope all the way to the top of our post and make a neat circle around the very top.

 Firstly, you need a small amount of glue to attach the first bit of sisal rope to your scratching post.
-Once you have glued the first bit down you don’t need to keep adding glue unless you run out of rope and need to attach a new bit.
+Once you have glued the first bit down continue to wrap your sisal rope around, stopping every few minutes to attach a little more glue to your post, to ensure the rope stays tight.
 Add your first bit of glue then attach one end of your sisal rope and continue to wrap it around your post as tight as you can, pushing up every now and then to ensure the rope stays well wrapped without any gaps.